linusLau-dws/aleave2/README.md

 To add a string, always use `getString(R.string.some_string, arg0, arg1, arg2...)`.

+## Testing
+Use Lint on Android.
+You may want to use wireless debug on both platforms.

 ## Dependencies
 ### iOS
 The iOS app employs [CocoaPods](https://cocoapods.org/), a popular package manager for iOS.
 A new machine should have it installed first: